How Different Substances Affect Oral Wellness

 Illicit substances are not the only type of drug that can harm your teeth, gums, and mouth.
 While completely legal to use, the harmful effects of tobacco products like cigarettes and chewing tobacco range from minor to severe.

 Bad breath, stained teeth and tongue, and a lessened sense of taste and/or smell are everyday realities for many smokers.
-In long-term and heavy users, tobacco can cause gum disease or oral cancer.
+In long-term and heavy smokers, tobacco can cause gum disease or oral cancer.
 Smokers may also be slower to heal after dental surgeries like extractions.

 Whether it’s beer, wine, or liquor, alcohol is another legal drug that can have detrimental effects on your dental health.
 Heavy drinkers, defined as women who drink more than 8 drinks per week or men who drink more than 15 drinks in the same period, are more likely to experience common problems like gum disease, tooth decay, and mouth sores than moderate drinkers.